Evla03/advent-of-code-2018/README.md

 This is my repo showing my solutions for advent of code 2018.
 Try solving all challenges yourself: https://adventofcode.com/2018

-These are all solved using Python 3.7
+They are all solved using Python 3.7